 July is named after Julius Caesar, the famous Roman emperor, as it’s the month of his birth.
 Caesar created the Julian calendar, which was the world’s first solar calendar.
 Before that, people used a complicated lunar calendar.
 The Julian calendar was used by most of the Western world for more than 1,600 years until it was replaced by the Gregorian calendar, which most of the world uses today.

 On average, July is the hottest month of the year.
 Temperatures are above 20°C most days but they sometimes rise to over 30°C, especially nowadays thanks to climate change.
 On July 25th, 2019, I was living in Cambridge and the temperature was 38.7°C, the highest temperature ever recorded at the time.
 On July 19th, 2022, it was even hotter.
 The temperature went above 40°C in Lincolnshire for the first time since records began!

 July is also humid and so it can feel very sticky and uncomfortable.
 We only have high temperatures for a few days in the year so most people don’t have air conditioning at home.
 Only a few modern buildings and shops have it.
-Nevertheless, most English people are happy to see the sun and enjoy spending time outside in the summer.
+Nevertheless, most English people are happy to see the sun and enjoy hanging out with their friends outside.
 People often have picnics or barbecues, and there are a number of outdoor concerts, festivals and sporting events at this time of year.

 About the blog